 Will the development proposal produce waste (including rubble) during the development phase?
-NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 Minimal amounts of building rubble will be produced due to construction activities.
+YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 Minimal amounts of building rubble will be produced due to construction activities.

 Will the development proposal produce waste during its operational phase?
-YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 N/A, the activity will not produce waste during its operational phase.
+NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and estimated quantity per type? m3 N/A, the activity will not produce waste during its operational phase.

-Vill the development proposal require waste to be treated / disposed of on site?
-NO If yes, indicate the types of waste (actual m3 estimated quantity per type per phase of the ne proposed development to be treated/disposed of?
-1111 N/A ated / disposed of?
-Please explain. waste, e.g. oil, and whether hazardous or not) and estimated ad development to be treated/disposed of? m3 ble due to construction activities.
-Construction Has the municipality or relevant authority c of the waste to be generated by the devel If yes, provide written confirmation from the ¥E\$ NO Will the development proposal produce waste that will be treated and/or disposed of at another facility other than into a municipal waste stream?
-N/A NO If yes, has this facility confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal?
-Provide written confirmation from the facility.
-N/A NO Does the facility have an operating license?
+Will the development proposal require wo YES NO If yes, indicate the types of waste (actual type of waste, e.g. oil, and whether hazardous or not) and m . ,, ,, ,, , the proposed development to be treated/disposed of? """ N/A If no, where and how will the waste be tre of waste, e.g. oil, and whether hazardous or not) and estimated $m^3$ sed development to be treated/disposed of?
+9 bble due to construction activities.
+Construction waste will be disposed of at a reg gistered municipal landfill site.
+Has the municipality or relevant authority confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the dev . , YES NO If yes, provide written confirmation from the municipality or relevant authority.
+N/A Will the development proposal produce waste that will be treated and/or disposed of at another facility other than into a municipal waste stream?
+N/A NO offier martifile a monicipal waste streams N/A If yes, has this facility confirmed that sufficient capacity exists for treating / disposing of the waste to be generated by the development proposal YES NO Provide written confirmation from the facility.
+N/A Does the facility have an operating license?
 (If yes, please attach a copy of the licence.)
-N/A NO Facility name: 1 Contact person: Cell: Postal address: Telephone: Postal code: Fax: E-mail:
+N/A NO Facility name: Contact person: Cell: Postal address: Telephone: Postal code:

+Fax: E-mail:

-Describe the measures that will be taken to reduce, reuse or recycle waste: N/A
+Describe the measures that will be taken to reduce, reuse or recycle waste:

+N/A